ConsultantYD/YsaelDesage/content/project/computer vision/index.md

 Computer vision (CV) is the science allowing computers and software systems to gain high-level understanding from digital images or videos.
 While a wide variety of tasks span from this discipline, they usually all share the general end goal of extracting specific information that will be useful in a broader production process.

 For this project, we focused on the object recognition task, which refers to the capability to locate and identify specific objects.
-For SN Hawaii and Waterman5, we developed a water safety computer vision system, able to locate key entities on live drone footage, such as persons, dangerous currents, surfers and more.
+With SN Hawaii and Waterman5, we developed a water safety computer vision system, able to locate key entities on live drone footage, such as persons, dangerous currents, surfers and more.

 {{< video src="ai_ocean_safety.mp4" controls="yes" >}}